Go to Homepage

 We have to touch hearts - we are in the people business

-Dr Iwan R Dietschi the intensely cerebral general manager of The Ritz-Carlton Shenzhen on his hospitality style, his single-minded focus on the guest experience, and life in what he describes as a "feel good" business.
+Dr Iwan R Dietschi the intensely cerebral Senior VP Hospitality at MGM keeps a sharp eye on his two luxe Macau properties.
+Formerly with The Ritz-Carlton Shenzhen, he shares his thoughts on the pursuit of excellence, the single-minded focus on the guest experience, and what he describes as a "feel good" business.

 Visit our Facebook pagePrintE-mail Page